Cryptographic Access Control

 Zero-Exhaust Audit

-Perfect for inter-institutional collaboration (e.g., AML checks) where you need to verify compliance without ever sharing the raw sensitive data.
+Ideal for inter-institutional collaboration such as AML checks where you must verify compliance without sharing raw sensitive data.

 Decentralized Key Management